 We’ve identified the best of the best and assembled a thorough list for you below.
-After examining each camping mattress for qualities such as R Value, weight, and comfort, we listed out the best camping mattresses across a variety of construction types.
+After examining each camping mattress for qualities such as R-Value, weight, and comfort, we listed out the best camping mattresses across a variety of construction types.
 Each is unique with its own restful merits, and you’re sure to find one that fits the bill.

-This list is more geared towards camping mattresses used in car camping, road ripping, and overlanding.
+This list is more geared towards camping mattresses used in car camping, road tripping, and overlanding.
 If you’re looking for backpacking sleeping options, check out our guide to the Best Sleeping Pads for Backpacking.